-- Cover all waste in accordance with the Rural Landfill Regulations or licence conditions. - Compact waste to a smooth surface prior to the placement of cover material. - Optimise cover material utilisation. - · Cover final profile as soon as possible after the area has been completed. - · Maintain adequate cover material stockpiles on site. - The preference is to use cover received through the gate as weekly cover material and on-site generated cover material as final capping material.
+- Cover all waste in accordance with the Rural Landfill Regulations. - Compact waste to a smooth surface prior to the placement of cover material. - Optimise cover material utilisation. - Cover final profile with a minimum of 1 m of soil cover material as soon as possible after the area has been completed. - Maintain adequate cover material stockpiles on site. - The preference is to use cover received through the gate as weekly cover material and on-site generated cover material as final capping material.